Weed Out Those Winter Weeds

 Pre-emergent herbicides work by forming a barrier at soil level which prevents seeds from germinating.
 This means it will only work if it’s applied before weeds become seedlings, but it will last around 3 months, getting you all the way through winter.

 Pre-emergents work on both broadleaf and annual weeds and should be applied much like a standard fertiliser.
 Sprinkle it across your lawn, following the packet instructions, and then thoroughly water it in.
 Not only is pre-emergent easier to apply than herbicides, it’s also better for your lawn’s health.
-Its versatility means you can use it for your home, on fairways, golf tees and sports fields, it even has fertiliser mixed through to help give your lawn a bit of a boost.
+Its versatility means you can use it for your home, on fairways, golf tees and sports fields, it even has fertiliser mixed through to help give your lawn a weed and feed boost.

-Again, Bindii can be hand removed but can also be managed using a selective herbicide such as Bin-Die or an all-purpose weed killer.
+Again, Bindii can be hand removed, but is more easily managed using a selective herbicide or an all-purpose weed killer.
 You may need to repeat the treatment a few times before it completely eradicates the Bindii.

 How you control other weeds that sneak into your lawn will depend on what sort of weed it is.
 After you identify it, you’ll have a better idea of the best control method for that weed.